The Smashing Pumpkins: Musical style, influences, and legacy

 The Smashing Pumpkins' music has explored alternative rock, grunge, psychedelic rock, heavy metal, shoegaze, synth-pop, art rock, electronic rock, gothic rock, dream pop, psychedelia, college rock, punk rock, and progressive rock.
-According to drummer Jimmy Chamberlin, when Smashing Pumpkins first formed, each member had their own set of influences, few of which were shared by the whole band:At the beginning, [there were few common influences].
+According to drummer Jimmy Chamberlin, when the Smashing Pumpkins first formed, each member had their own set of influences, few of which were shared by the whole band:At the beginning, [there were few common influences].
 I came from a jazz background, my influences were Tony Williams, Jeff Beck, Return to Forever, Weather Report.
 Billy was very much into Joy Division, New Order, Bauhaus, but also was a closet Mahavishnu fan, and really liked that Yngwie Malmsteen stuff, progressive rock.
-James Iha was really into Johnny Marr, and D’arcy had her own trip as well.Since those early days, the direction of the Smashing Pumpkins has been dominated by lead guitarist, lead vocalist, keyboardist, bassist and primary songwriter Billy Corgan, who has been the band's sole constant member since its inception.
+James Iha was really into Johnny Marr, and D'arcy had her own trip as well.Since those early days, the direction of the Smashing Pumpkins has been dominated by lead guitarist, lead vocalist, keyboardist, bassist and primary songwriter Billy Corgan, who has been the band's sole constant member since its inception.
 Journalist Greg Kot wrote, "The music [of the Smashing Pumpkins] would not be what it is without his ambition and vision, and his famously fractured relationships with his family, friends, and bandmembers."
 Melissa Auf der Maur commented upon news of the group's reunion, "Everyone knows Billy doesn't need too many people to make a Pumpkins record, other than Jimmy [Chamberlin]—who he has on board."
 In a 2015 interview, Corgan himself referred to the current iteration of the band as "sort of an open source collective", noting that "[i]t's whoever feels right at the time."
 Many of Corgan's lyrics for the Pumpkins are cathartic expressions of emotion, full of personal musings and strong indictments of himself and those close to him.
 Music critics were not often fans of Corgan's angst-filled lyrics.
 Jim DeRogatis wrote in a 1993 Chicago Sun-Times article that Corgan's lyrics "too often sound like sophomoric poetry", although he viewed the lyrics of later albums Adore and Machina as an improvement.
 The band's songs have been described as "anguished, bruised reports from Billy Corgan's nightmare-land" by journalist William Shaw.